 - Roll one disk of dough at a time fairly thin.
-Cut out four-inch circles and small snowflakes.
+Cut out 3.5" circles and small snowflakes.
 You will use all the dough to cut out 22 circles and 22 snowflakes.
-Make sure to reroll scraps.
+Make sure to re-roll scraps.

 - Fit the circles into the wells of regular size muffin tins.
-Fill each tart shell with 1 ½ tablespoon mincemeat per tart.
+Fill each tart shell with 1-½ tablespoon (22 mL) of mincemeat filing per tart.
 Top each with a snowflake.

-- Bake for about 20 minutes until they begin to brown evenly.
-Let cool slightly before carefully unmolding.
+- Bake until they begin to brown and the filling is bubbling (20–25 minutes).
+Let cool slightly before carefully un-moulding.